-BUS 441.
+e-BUS 441.
 Estate Planning and Life Insurance.
 (3).
 Prerequisite, BUS 240.
 Topics studied include: disposition of property in estates and trusts, administration of estates, federal estate taxation, federal gift taxation, planning through trusts and wills, and the place of life insurance in estate planning.
 (CLU Course 10).

-BUS 442.
+e-BUS 442.
 Analysis of Insurance Functions I. (3).
 This course covers in detail an analysis of the various insurance functions especially applicable to property and casualty insurance.
 Some of the topics covered will be underwriting practices, loss prevention, rate making, regulation of insurance, types of insurers, reserves necessary, human motivation, professional ethics, and risk management, (C.P.C.U.
-Part II).
+Part

-BUS 443.
-Analysis of Insurance Functions II.
+e-BUS 443.
+Analysis of Insurance

+Functions II.
 (3).
-A continuation of BUS 442.
-(Second part of C.P.C.U.
+A continuation of BUS

+442. (Second part of C.P.C.U.
 Part II).

-BUS 444.
+e-BUS 444.
 Property Insurance.
 (3).

-Prerequisite, BUS 240 or consent of instructor.
-This course covers in detail an analysis of insurance principles and practices applicable to property insurance.
-Some of the topics covered will be fire insurance, indirect loss insurance, and modern multi-peril policies.
+Prerequisite, BUS 240 or consent of

+instructor.
+This course covers in detail an

+analysis of insurance principles and practices

+applicable to property insurance.
+Some of

+the topics covered will be fire insurance,

+indirect loss insurance, and modern multiperil policies.
 (C.P.C.U.
 Part I and I.I.A.
 22).

-BUS 445.
+e-BUS 445.
 Casualty Insurance.
 (3).

-Prerequisite, BUS 240 or consent of instructor.
-This course covers in detail an analysis of insurance principles and practices applicable to casualty insurance.
+Prerequisite, BUS 240 or consent of

+instructor.
+This course covers in detail an

+analysis of insurance principles and practices

+applicable to casualty insurance.
 Some of the topics covered will be general liability insurance, malpractice insurance, and bonding.
-(C.P.C.U.
+(C.P C.U.
 Part I continued and I.I.A.
+23).

 BUS 452.
 Administrative Office Management.
 (3).
+Prerequisites, BUS Core or consent of instructor.
 The emphasis in this course is on the functions of the office and office organization, work in the office, office layout, equipment, supplies and forms, personnel problems in the office, and costs and control of office work.

 BUS 453.
 Personnel Management.
 (4).
-Prerequisites, BUS 150, 220, 221, 231, 260, and 370.
+Prerequisite, BUS Core or consent of instructor.
 A study of the principles and techniques of personnel management with attention given to their psychological foundations.

 e-BUS 454.
 Development of the Labor Movement.
 (2).
-Prerequisites, BUS 150 and 231.
-This course traces the development of the labor movement, the basic philosophies of the different labor unions, labor legislation, and decisions of courts and labor boards which affect management's relations with its employees.
+This course traces the development of the labor movement, the basic philosophies of the different labor unions, labor legislation, and decisions of courts and labor boards which affect management's relations with its employees. e-BUS 455.

-e-BUS 455.
 Collective Bargaining.
 (3).
-Prerequisites, BUS 150, 220, 221, 231, and 370.
+Prerequisite, BUS 454 or consent of instructor.
 This course deals with contract negotiations and contract administration, grievances and labor disputes.
 These problems are approached primarily from the viewpoint of the management of company in terms of its long-run and short-run policies.
 BUS 456.
 Business Policies and Management.
 (3).
-Prerequisites, BUS 150, 220, 221, 231, 260, 370 and senior standing

-Management.
-(3).
-Prerequisites, BUS 150, 220, 221, 231, 260, 370 and senior standing.
-A course for the senior student designed to integrate the various functional areas of business in terms of policy-level decision making.
+Prerequisite, BUS Core and senior standing.
+A course for the senior student designed to integrate the various functional areas of business in terms of policy level decision making.
 Cases are emphasized.

-BUS 457.
+e-BUS 457.
 Small Business Management.
 (3).
-Prerequisites, BUS 150, 220, 221, 260, 370 and business majors only.
+Prerequisites, BUS 150 and consent of instructor.
 This course is designed to emphasize those aspects of management that are uniquely important to small business firms, and to develop the student's understanding of the economic and social environment in which the small concerns function.